ankile/surveillance-metric/README.md

 ### Raw data

-We have aggregated raw data from different sources to enable the analyses herein.
-Most of the Uniswap data is from the service Allium, MEV Boost data is from an open repo: .
+We have aggregated raw data from different sources to enable the analyses herein, all intended for academic use:

+- Uniswap data is from the service Allium: [https://app.allium.so/](https://app.allium.so/)
+- MEV Boost data is from an open repo: [https://mevboost.pics/data.html](https://mevboost.pics/data.html)

-To download the raw data, run the following commands in the root of the repository (planning to add the opportunity to specify a different path if that's nice to have)
+To download all the data used in this study, run the following commands in the root of the repository

 ```bash
 curl -O https://surveillance-metric.s3.amazonaws.com/uniswap-raw-data.zip